ek1437/JustJava/README.md

 # JustJava

 ## This project is about combining various ideas and skills:
+* Create app that lets users place order for Coffee.
+* Create an intent to open the email app and populate with customers orders.
 * Create the basic structure of a single-screen app by placing layouts on a page and integrating images, buttons, and text.
 * Group layouts to allow for more creativity and variation in your design.